 They understand that many ecommerce executives have been unable to act, because they are afraid of what might go wrong if they take risks.

-But embracing modern fraud solutions, built on data and artificial intelligence and backed by a financial guarantee spurs a mind shift — a shift to “fearless commerce.”
+But embracing modern Ecommerce Fraud Solutions, built on data and artificial intelligence and backed by a financial guarantee spurs a mind shift — a shift to “fearless commerce.”
 Read the Signifyd report to get the full story.

 The holiday shopping season is here.
 Let’s talk about scaling up for the crush of orders.